-In summary, data related to installation of gas weatherization measures and implementation of the smart thermostat pilot using electric funds will be tracked and made available to the independent evaluator.
-It is likely that the evaluator will report therm savings attained using electric funds, applicable BTUs, and associated kWhs for purposes of achieving a level of converted kWh savings equal to 10% of the Applicable Annual Incremental Goal.
+In summary, data related to installation of gas weatherization measures and implementation of the smart thermostat pilot using electric funds was tracked and made available to the independent evaluator.

 PROGRAM-LEVEL NARRATIVE:

 RESIDENTIAL PROGRAM

 The Residential Program includes eight initiatives that address key electric and natural gas end-uses in single family homes and multi-family properties.
 The Residential Program offers a range of educational opportunities and incentives for consumers to implement a series of energy efficiency improvements.
 Direct installation initiatives, targeted primarily to low- and moderate-income customers, are designed to achieve reductions in energy consumption within participants' homes through the installation of low-cost energy saving measures followed by comprehensive weatherization services.
 Each initiative is a potential entry point for consumers into the Program, which is structured to facilitate cross-promotion between initiatives and maximize participation.